andela-mharuna/Loopman/README.md

 ### Introduction

-This application lets you view headlines from 70 different sources(e.g Al Jazeera,BuzzFeed, CNN, Bild, Ars Technica e.t.c).
+Loopman is an application that lets you view headlines from 70 different news sources worldwide(e.g Al Jazeera,BuzzFeed, CNN, Bild, Ars Technica e.t.c).
+Users can log in with Google+, search through a list of news sources and view headlines for these news sources based on options(Top, Latest, Popular) available on the news site.
+It keeps you up-to-date with happenings all around the world, fast, and with a simple, easy-to-use user interface.

+### Development

+Loopman is built using ReactJS, React-router for routing and it consumes a public api from the endpoints on newsapi.org.
+The tests have been written using Mocha, Chai expect syntax and Enzyme.

 ### Features